craigbeeremct/MS-030/Labs.md

 1. From the home page, select **Outlook**.

-1. Note that there is no “You've joined the Planning Group group” e-mail (because Sallie was added using PowerShell). **TODO**
+1. Note that there is no “You've joined the Planning Group group” e-mail (because Sallie was added using PowerShell).

 1. In the left pane, select **Planning Group** (scroll down).